Five Ways To Find The Fastest Route Around Multiple Stops

 Basic routing algorithm.
 Up to 26 stops free, ad-supported.

-Mapquest also allows you to print your route, or share it via a short-link URL, which you can email or send in a text message.
-There is a “Send to mobile” option, but in several tries over a few months I’ve never had this work properly.
+MapQuest also allows you to print your route, or share it via a short-link URL, which you can email or send in a text message.
+There is a “Send to mobile” option, but I’ve never had this work properly.
 I guess that’s the deal when you’re using a free service!

 - There’s no option to upgrade so that you can route more than 26 stops.